MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ###### BluetoothLEAudio_CodecCapabilities

 This property is set by the audio driver to indicate support for audio streaming capabilities that are supported in the audio driver or audio DSP.
-The property value is set using the DDI **[AcxObjectBagAddBlob](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddblob)** and the format of the value is the same as a PAC record as defined in the [Published Audio Capabilities Service Specification](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=523003).
+The property value is set using the DDI **[AcxObjectBagAddBlob](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddblob)** and the format of the value is the same as a PAC record as defined in the [PACS specification](https://www.bluetooth.com/specifications/specs/published-audio-capabilities-service-1-0-1/).

 The Windows Bluetooth LE Audio profile reads the property to determine the possible codec configurations and stream composition to use.